Spaceport Lounge

 • Two-thirds of SpaceX’s passenger revenue comes from outside NASA’s Commercial Crew Program providing revenue diversification.

-• Roughly one-third of Blue Origin passengers flew without paying themselves, as invited guests, grant recipients, or contest winners.
+• An estimated one-third of Blue Origin passengers flew without paying themselves, as invited guests, grant recipients, or contest winners.

 • North America accounts for nearly 70% of all commercial space passengers.
 Learn how the rest of the world divides the remaining 30%.